Robpol86/robpol86.com/docs/posts/2022/2022-06-30-server-cabinet.md

 Installed UPS

 Next I installed my UPS with some right-angle power adapters.
 The two USB power adapters are for the TV cabinet ventilation fans.
 Two fans and two power adapters for redundancy in case one is defective.
+The white USB cable going out of the cabinet is for a Nest camera.
 :::

 :::{imgur-figure} iAaxoC5
 Installed PDU

-Here I installed a PDU on the rear posts with my UniFi PoE injector zipped tied to it.
-I made some magnetic labels for my patch panel and 3d printed a magnetic door stop, though it's falling apart after a couple of years of adding and removing lol.
+Here I installed a PDU at the top of the rear posts with my UniFi PoE injector zipped tied to it.
+I made some magnetic labels for my patch panel and 3d printed a magnetic door stop, though it's falling apart after a couple of years of adding and removing it lol.
 :::

 :::{imgur-figure} cyOykBp
 Installed Switch

-Next I installed my old 10 gig switch.
+Next I installed my trusty old 10 gig switch.
 I'm super exited that Google Fiber sent me a router with an SFP module that I could plug directly into my switch, it's basically a "modem" on a stick!
 For those that are curious this only runs at 1 Gbps speeds so I'm currently just paying for Google's 1 gigabit service instead of their 2 gig offering.
 :::

 :::{imgur-figure} sJ8ooy9
 Installed Dual Server

-Another thing I'm excited about is I managed to finally find some slide rails small enough to fit in my shallow rack.
+Another thing I'm excited about is that I managed to finally find some slide rails small enough to fit in my shallow-depth rack.
 I got rid of my old shelf and have now properly racked my dual mini-ITX 2U server chassis.
 I made sure the network and power cables have enough slack so I can fully extend the server without having to power it down.
 :::

 :::{imgur-figure} qGJPNGQ
-Rear Door and Fan Assembly
+Rear Panel and Fan Assembly

 Lastly I plugged in the two 5V Noctua fans into those USB power adapters.
-Don't want anything to overheat, and it does indeed get a bit warm in there what with my 6 spinning hard drives.
-The white USB cable going out of the cabinet is for a Nest camera.
+I don't want anything to overheat and it does indeed get a bit warm in there what with my 6 spinning hard drives.
 :::

 :::{imgur-figure} 6W8LIkj